Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **BrcmPatchRAM:** Is a macOS driver which applies PatchRAM updates for Broadcom RAMUSB based devices.
 It will apply the firmware update to your Broadcom Bluetooth device on every startup / wakeup, identical to the Windows drivers.
 The firmware applied is extracted from the Windows drivers and the functionality should be equal to Windows.
 With macOS 10.5 or higer you will want to use **BrcmPatchRAM3.kext**.
 You will also want to use **BrcmFirmwareData.kext** and **BrcmBluetoothInjector.kext**.
 These will all be in the links below.
 This will get bluetooth working along with continuty and handoff.

 - **CpuFriend:**  Is a Lilu plug-in for dynamic power management data injection.
-In the links below you will use a script to set your powermangment to your liking.
+In the links below you will use a script to set your power management to your liking.
 This will create a kext called **CPUFriendDataProvider.kext**.

 - **Lilu:** An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.
 As of right now in macOS Big Sur, Lilu is only semi-working as there is an issue with userspace patching.